-This commenter states that the air quality analysis should have included children potentially present at childcare classes at the City College Multi-Use Building as sensitive receptors in the health risk assessment (HRA).
-The commenter claims that due to the Multi-Use Building's proximity to the site, its location in the APEZ, and because the SEIR finds a significant impact for new onsite daycare receptors which would be comparable to the Multi-Use Building receptors, receptors at the Multi-Use Building should be evaluated in the SEIR.
-Another comment requested that additional sensitive receptor locations be included in the air quality analysis.
-The additional locations requested include the corner of Judson Street and Frida Khalo Way where the future City College replacement childcare center is planned, and the Mighty Bambini childcare/nursery school at the corner of Staples and Frida Kahlo Way.
+Comments states that the air quality analysis should include children present at childcare classes at the City College Multi-Use Building as sensitive receptors in the HRA.
+The commenter claims that due to the Multi-Use Building's proximity to the site and its location in the APEZ, and because the draft SEIR finds a significant impact for new onsite daycare receptors that would be comparable to the Multi-Use Building receptors, receptors at the Multi-Use Building should be evaluated in the draft SEIR.
+Another comment requests that planned sensitive receptor locations at City College be included in the air quality analysis.
+A City College childcare center is planned-proposed to be located at the corner of Judson Street and Frida Khalo Way.
+Another childcare/nursery school, the Mighty Bambini childcare/nursery school, is located at the corner of Staples and Frida Kahlo Way.

 The potential presence of children in a given land use does not necessarily indicate that such a land use is a sensitive receptor for TAC emissions.
-Locations where a land uses is designed for children to receive instruction on a regular basis (i.e., are enrolled) such as an elementary or pre-school are considered to be sensitive receptors, and are analyzed as such in the SEIR.
-The City and County of
+Locations where a land uses is designed for children to receive instruction on a regular basis (i.e., are enrolled) such as an elementary or pre-school are considered to be sensitive receptors, and are analyzed as such in the draft SEIR.
+The planning department-does not consider adultAdult education facilities, such as City College, are not considered to be sensitive receptors with the exception of dedicated childcare facilities that may be present on such uses.
+This is because dedicated childcare facilities may have children present for many hours each day over five to seven days per week, and children are considered sensitive receptors due to their elevated breathing rates and susceptibility to TAC emission exposure.